Heart Disease and Virtual Pulldown

 TASK/REPORT QUESTION #4:

-• Discuss the interpretation of the most significant results for each of the communities that could be protein complexes.
+• Suggest the main biological function for each cluster.
 Do they make biological sense in the context of heart disease?